nlimpert/crosscut/guideline.rst

    Naming a Milestone Branch
    -----------------------------------------------------------------------------

-   .. internal:: Milestone branches are named according to their identification
+   .. role:author:: Milestone branches are named according to their
-      number and a strongly simplified name of the milestone.
+      identification number and a strongly simplified name of the milestone.
       Milestone branches are created and merged exclusively by the maintainers of the project.
 The following is a brief example.

       Milestone #2 is named "Writing a Guideline for Authors, Instructors, and Course Participants".
 This name is simplified to "guidelines" so that the